albyluv/alx_html_css/html_advanced/README.md

-# FRONT END DEVELOPMENT OF MY SCHOOL PROJECT
+# FRONT END DEVELOPMENT OF MY ALX SWE HTML ADVANCED PROJECT
 ## Introduction
-This is the front end development of my school project.
+This is the front end development of my project.
 The project is a web application that allows users to create and learn and collaborate with other students.
 The application has the following features:
 1. Users can create an account and log in.